Martyn Godfrey Young Writers Award

 We know there are a lot of awesome young writers in Alberta.

 We think they deserve a little extra recognition, and the Martyn Godfrey Award is just the thing!
 This is an annual, juried short story contest open to all Albertan students in grades 4 through 9.
-Entries can be sent in from January 1-March 31 each year.
+Entries can be sent in from December 1 to March 31 each year.

 Are there prizes?